OpenLabMadrid/HDD-centrifuge/README.md

 ## Installing the code
 ### Step 1: Installing the libraries
 Download the u8glib library and install it following the normal Arduino process to install libraries o copy it to "\Documents\Arduino\libraries" path.
+### Step 2: Burn the code in your Arduino
+And enjoy it!

+##Support
+Any question could be made sending an email to info@openlabmadrid.es